solo-io/gloo/docs/content/installation/gateway/kubernetes/_index.md

   <source src="https://solo-docs.s3.us-east-2.amazonaws.com/gloo/videos/glooctl-gateway-install.mp4" type="video/mp4">
 </video>

-Once you've installed Gloo Edge, please be sure [to verify your installation]({{% versioned_link_path fromRoot="/installation/gateway/kubernetes/#verify-your-installation" %}}).
+Once you've installed Gloo Gateway, please be sure [to verify your installation]({{% versioned_link_path fromRoot="/installation/gateway/kubernetes/#verify-your-installation" %}}).

 {{% notice note %}}
 You can run the command with the flag `--dry-run` to output the Kubernetes manifests (as `yaml`) that `glooctl` will apply to the cluster instead of installing them.
-Note that a proper Gloo Edge installation depends on [Helm Chart Hooks](https://helm.sh/docs/topics/charts_hooks/), so the behavior of your installation may not be correct if you install by directly applying the dry run manifests, e.g. `glooctl install gateway --dry-run | kubectl apply -f -`.
+Note that a proper Gloo Gateway installation depends on [Helm Chart Hooks](https://helm.sh/docs/topics/charts_hooks/), so the behavior of your installation may not be correct if you install by directly applying the dry run manifests, e.g. `glooctl install gateway --dry-run | kubectl apply -f -`.
 {{% /notice %}}

 ### Installing on Kubernetes with Helm

 {{% notice warning %}}
-Using Helm 2 is not supported in Gloo Edge.
+Using Helm 2 is not supported in Gloo Gateway.
 {{% /notice %}}

-As a first step, you have to add the Gloo Edge repository to the list of known chart repositories, as well as prepare the installation namespace:
+As a first step, you have to add the Gloo Gateway repository to the list of known chart repositories, as well as prepare the installation namespace:

 ```shell
 helm repo add gloo https://storage.googleapis.com/solo-public-helm